Not all mortgage pre-approvals are created equal

 Signed Credit Consent

 If you didn't sign a consent form, then your mortgage broker or bank cannot pull your credit history.
 Without an authorized credit bureau from Equifax or TransUnion, it's impossible to accurately assess your ability to borrow from various lenders.
-We cannot simply take your score from consumer facing websites such as Credit Karma or Borrowell.
-These are helpful to the consumer but are not detailed or accurate enough for lenders.
+Lenders cannot simply take your score from consumer facing websites such as Credit Karma or Borrowell.
+These are helpful to the consumer but are not detailed or accurate enough for a pre-approval.

 Document Request